guillaumegay13/flex-remote-executor/README.md

 # flex-remote-executor
 Automatize Flex scripts deployments using the B2B API in Python.

-flex-remote-executor (FRE) allows you to remotely deploy your Groovy script to Flex from IntelliJ.
+flex-remote-executor (FRE) allows you to remotely :
+   - Deploy your Groovy script to Flex from IntelliJ.
+   - Get workflow dependancies to migrate them from one environment to another.
+   - Compare metadata definitions between two environments.

 The current available actions are :
    - Create File : it creates a new Groovy file with the class name and folder specified in the prompts.